 In direct treatment, therapy improves sensory processing and decreases sensory symptoms.
 Specific sensory inputs such as tactile stimulation, movement, auditory input, and/or other sensory experiences are utilized to normalize the client’s specific symptoms.

 Adults who have never before experienced heights, touch, or movement with comfort can become much more successful and happy during those activities.

-Since we opened the STAR Institute’s Adolescent and Adult Program, we have seen a number of adults with subtle autism spectrum disorders, who were never appropriately diagnosed or treated as children.
+Since we opened the STAR Institute’s Adolescent and Adult Program, we have seen a number of adults who were never appropriately diagnosed or treated as children.
 These individuals have lived life as best they could, but never felt “normal.”
 They have done their best and in some ways have been able to achieve success professionally.
 For example, several have been physicians, lawyers and engineers.
 Others have found more active service-related jobs such as counseling, social work, or administration of a program.
 Though their professions have been diverse, what is extraordinary is their lack of fulfillment personally and the sad inability to have fulfilling personal lives.
 A negative response to touch and sound in particular and sometimes a low threshold to vestibular sensation (discomfort with movement/fear of heights) has resulted in atypical personal relationships and a lack of joy in spontaneous life.
 Their life partners complain of anger issues, dissatisfaction with the individuals’ capacity to empathize and understand others while not understanding the adults’ need for space.